The Temple Beth Torah School of Early Learning at

 Each age level focuses on topics of study that are relevant to the lives of our children.
 Our dedicated and experienced teaching staff incorporates literacy, science, social studies, mathematics and the arts into the everyday culture of the school.
 All of our levels teach to the Pennsylvania State Standards.

-The Temple Beth Torah School of Early Learning at Old York Road Temple-Beth Am is an equal opportunity care provider.
+The Temple Beth Torah School of Early Learning at Old York Road Temple-Beth Am is an equal opportunity employer and care provider.

-Beth Am is licensed by the Department of Public Welfare and we also have a state- registered kindergarten program.
+Beth Am is licensed by the Department of Human Services and we also have a state- registered kindergarten program.
 Our staff is certified in First Aid and CPR and is required to provide Child Abuse, Criminal Background Checks and FBI clearance forms at their time of hire.